 Aromatherapy is absolutely incredible.
-Plants are literally throwing these substances at us (really!
+Plants are literally throwing these substances at us (Really!
 Pay attention the next time you walk past a lavender shrub).
-And then chemists can isolate those substances, analyze their very molecules, and know exactly what compounds will benefit us in specific ways.
-And THEN we can combine them based on benefit and scent to create beautiful, fragrant combinations that also have an effect on our health?
+And then chemists can isolate those substances and analyze their very molecules.
+And THEN we can begin to study how these things impact our health?
+Amazing.
 If you aren't hooked yet, you will be once you get started.

 5 Steps to Get Started with Aromatherapy Essential Oils

 - The best place to begin with aromatherapy essential oils is with familiar scents.
 Lavender is both a familiar scent and a versatile and safe essential oil.
 The citrus oils are also easy to use on their own or in blends.
 Choose a few, and then learn all you can about them.

 - Next, locate a source and make your purchase.
 Remember that it takes large amounts of plant matter to make small amounts of oil, so a cheap bottle of a precious oil is not likely to be high quality.
 You want real essential oils – nothing synthetic – and always pure, especially if you are going to learn to safely ingest them.

 - Once you have a few oils ready to go, start by diffusing them on their own, and then in combinations of a couple of drops of two or three of them at a time.
 You can buy a diffuser, or you can simply simmer a pot of water on the stove and add your drops there.